limitlis/angular-focus-manager/stages.md

 [http://stackoverflow.com/questions/2381572/how-can-i-trigger-a-javascript-event-click](http://stackoverflow.com/questions/2381572/how-can-i-trigger-a-javascript-event-click)

 I want the enter key to be the thing which invokes stuff.
 I will need to try it out on different elements to see when it is needed and make sure I haven't broken native browser support and ARIA support.

+**Focus Trapping**

+Browsers will sometimes cause focus to go to unexpected places if at the start or end of the focus area, or if an component that has uses a popup (sucha as a select has focus.)
+To resolve this issue if you add an anchor tab at the beginning and end of the "body" tag, we can then monitor and trap the focus when it goes rogue.
+I created a service called "focusTrap" to handle this procedure.